kubernetes/website/content/en/docs/reference/using-api/cel.md

 [opt4]: https://pkg.go.dev/github.com/google/cel-go@v0.17.4/cel#OptionalTypes
 [opt5]: https://pkg.go.dev/github.com/google/cel-go@v0.17.4/cel#CrossTypeNumericComparisons

-CEL functions, features and language settings support downgrade.
-For example, _CEL Optional Values_ was introduced at Kubernetes 1.29 and so only API servers at that version or newer will accept write requests to CEL expressions that use "CEL Optional Values".
-However, when a cluster is downgraded to Kubernetes 1.28 CEL expressions using "CEL Optional Values" that are already stored in API resources will continue to evaluate correctly.
+CEL functions, features and language settings support Kubernetes control plane rollbacks.
+For example, _CEL Optional Values_ was introduced at Kubernetes 1.29 and so only API servers at that version or newer will accept write requests to CEL expressions that use _CEL Optional Values_.
+However, when a cluster is rolled back to Kubernetes 1.28 CEL expressions using "CEL Optional Values" that are already stored in API resources will continue to evaluate correctly.

 ## Kubernetes CEL libraries